Studio signal light

 TL;DR

-Every light segment can be steady state, flashing, or rotating.
+Every segment can be programmed for steady illumination, flashing, or rotation.

 Pen drawing of dog with lifted ear